-But aside from the bike, you'll need to invest in your pain cave setup.
+But aside from the bike, you'll need to invest in your indoor cycling setup.
 Our guide to the best turbo trainers is the first place to start, but if you're on a budget (aren't we all?) then we've already explained the best way to get the cheapest Zwift setup, which essentially explains everything you actually need to make Zwift work (and subsequently, other indoor cycling apps too).
-At the other end of that scale, the best smart bikes are great for those whose budgets can stretch that bit further.
+At the other end of that scale, the best exercise bikes are great for those whose budgets can stretch that bit further.

-Once you're set-up, the next question is 'what do you want from your time cycling indoors?'
+Once you're set up, the next question is 'what do you want from your time cycling indoors?'
 If you want to capitalise on newfound fitness, then you may be interested in racing on Zwift, using ZwiftPower, what those Zwift PowerUps do and the little indoor cycling hacks that make it a more successful experience.
-Alternatively, you might want to use your turbo trainer to get fit for 2020.
+Alternatively, you might want to use your turbo trainer to get fit for the new year.
 For that, you could follow the Zwift training plans and Zwift workouts, or you could use TrainerRoad's plan builder.